-Consumers experience your brand in many different ways, whether by using your product and interacting with customer support, or through word-of-mouth on channels outside of your control.
+Consumers experience your brand in many different ways.
 And with each new interaction, their perception of your brand can change, potentially leading to a new customer or a lost one.

-So, how do you go about ensuring more positive customer interactions and fewer negative ones?
+So, how do you go about ensuring more positive customer experiences and fewer negative ones?

-For starters, you need to understand what customers are experiencing, what their expectations are of those experiences, and if your business is delivering on those expectations.
-From there, it’s best to evaluate the following:
+Customer Experience Management will help you to determine what customers are experiencing, what their expectations are of those experiences, and if your business is delivering on those expectations.

-This guide will teach you the who, what, where, when, and how of effective customer experience management, so you can launch your own customer experience program.
-Let’s dive in!
+This guide will teach you how to understand and implement Customer Experience Management so you can launch your own customer experience program to connect with consumers effectively.

 Customer experience (CX) is the overall perception of your brand in the eyes of your customer, based on the individual and accumulated interactions they have with and about your brand.